NUBIC/ciw/events.markdown

 Mayor Emmanuel has declared October 30 - November 7 as "Chicago Informatics Week," and the annual meeting of the American Medical Informatics Association (AMIA) is in Chicago from November 3-7.
 Rush University and the University of Illinois at Chicago (UIC) are academic sponsors of Chicago Informatics Week.
 To celebrate, both universities are hosting this event.

 Questions should be directed to [Shannon Sims](mailto:shannon_sims@rush.edu).

+### INFORMATICS WEEK "WRAP UP"

+Informatics Week will wrap up with an in-depth tutorial on the I2B2 software.

+We will describe a step by step approach to implementing i2b2 at your institution, what technologies are used and any third party software that is required, such as application or database servers.
+We will continue by writing a new analytic "cell" and leveraging advanced services such as natural language processing.
+The new cell will be a fully working i2b2cell that can receive and respond to i2b2 calls.
+Once the cell has been developed, an i2b2 webclient plugin will be developed that sends a message to the cell and displays the response.
+We conclude with a roadmap for the near term and longer term i2b2 developments.

+Due to the complex nature of this tutorial, the participants should download and install the tutorial Virtual Machine (VM; see below) prior to attending.
+The VM will run on any Windows or Macintosh machine and will contain a complete and installed i2b2 server, i2b2 webclient, application server, database server and any developments needed.
+A completed cell and plugin will also be included.

+Prerequisites: The participant should download and install the source code of the "i2b2 Tutorial" that is available for download [here](https://www.i2b2.org/software/ctsa2012.html) prior to arriving at the workshop.

+Intended Audience: Scientists; researchers; healthcare analysts, database programmers, and other healthcare professionals; academic faculty or professionals setting up bioinformatics facilities and/or relating these to clinical data repositories and computer scientists, system developers, and programmers.

+The workshop is free, but preregistration is required.
+Contact [Susanne Churchill](mailto:SCHURCHILL@PARTNERS.ORG).